-Kristian Larsen is Professor at University of Copenhagen and Research Leader at The University Hospitals Centre for Health Research (UCSF), Denmark and Adjunct Professor at OsloMet University, Norway.
+Kristian Larsen is Professor at the University of Copenhagen and Research Leader at The University Hospitals Centre for Health Research (UCSF), Denmark, and Adjunct Professor at OsloMet University, Norway.

 Ole Jacob Thomassen is Associate Professor in the School of Business, Department of Economy, History and Social Sciences at the University of South-East of Norway, Norway.